stavco9/mlops-final-project/docs/MIDTERM_EXERCISE.md

 * **Qualitative objectives**
   The qualitative objective is to enhance the early detection capabilities of water infrastructure issues, with a specific focus on establishing a proven and balanced ability to detect all kinds of anomalies.
 * **Quantifiable metric**
-  The quantifiable metric is reduction of False Negative Rate ("Miss rate") of anomalies detection, both average and on key slices.
+  The quantifiable metric is `improvement of F2`, both average and on key slices.
 It is difficult to estimate the value of detecting undetected anomalies in the system, becuase we don't know the damage which can happen due to a fault in the system.
-We assume that a valuable improvments are reduction of average False Negative Rate (and increase the recall rate) by 3%, and reduction of False Negative Rate on a data slice with poorest performance (and increase the recall rate) by 10%.
+We assume that a valuable improvement `is improvement of general F2 by 1%, and improvement of F2 on a data slice with poorest performance by 5%`.
 * **Metrics' baseline**
   * Based on LightGBM module, we currently have:
     * Accuracy rate of 92% between the predicted anomaly and the actual one